-- While tag management centralises all your tagging into one location, you will still require technical expertise to implement enterprise-level tagging - the "pre-built" tagging templates won't be customisable enough for tags beyond those that simply need to be deployed with an account ID.
+- While tag management centralizes all your tagging into one location, you will still require technical expertise to implement enterprise-level tagging - the "pre-built" tagging templates won't be customizable enough for tags beyond those that simply need to be deployed with an account ID

 "The Data Layer is the foundation of your Tealium solution and will serve as the one true definition of your data across all digital assets and customer interactions.
 The data layer comprises all of the various data elements that will be collected across your site and the visitor interactions and events that will be tracked."

 TMS vendors are dependent upon the data layer, and it makes sense given that without a data layer you are forced to scrape details from pages during the client-side session.
 That in and of itself makes it prone to error as pages are updated and the experience changes.
 From my perspective there are four truths about data layers that I want to call attention to:

 - While it was originally designed to facilitate the efficiency of tag management, it has become a burden to many organizations during the implementation process

 - You are basically creating a "tag" to build a data layer to ultimately then integrate with other tags

 - The ability to maintain a consistent version of a data layer on both mobile and web is a challenge

 - Security, privacy, and control should be considered when building a data layer